guanggevwu/ZEUS_Tango_control/DAQ/README.md

 ## 4.2 Start End

 The Start shot number is defined here.
-This need to be changed when resuming from a shooting break.
+This needs to be changed when resuming from a shooting break.
 For example, during a break, we often want to click "Stop" to stop acquisition in case of unwanted triggers.
 When we resume data acquisition, we sometimes prefer to pick up the previous shot number instead starting from shot number 1 again.
 This affects the naming of the saved images.
 The End shot number is useful when we use continuous triggering and when the laser side can't control the number of triggers sent.

 ## 4.3 Scan